When the Answer is No

 sirens

 Sirens in the middle of the night are the worst.
-When its pitch black and the darkness is heaviest, people with mayhem in their souls like to crawl out to do their evil deeds.
+When its pitch black and the darkness is heaviest, people with darkness in their souls like to crawl out to do their evil deeds.

 And so I pray.